zhfe99/.emacs.d/README.md

 productive**.
 Most time I have only two softwares running, **Spotify** for playing music and **Emacs** for working.
-Always staying in a single Emacs environment can largely save your time in switching between different softwares and reducing the possibility of being distracted by other information (e.g., Facebook, Email, News, Youtube).
+Always staying in a single Emacs environment can largely save your time in switching between different softwares and reducing the distraction from other sources of information (e.g., Facebook, Email, News, Youtube).
 Within Emacs, you can develop your favorite work-flow and stick with the same key shortcuts for different tasks.